-The Charles L. Newton Prize -- recognizing engineering students who show a special proficiency in an engineering subject and have conducted research, given a presentation or published a paper -- is awarded to Andrew Stern ’16 of Electrical and Computer Engineering and Pedro Vallejo-Ramirez ’16 of Optical Engineering.
+The Charles L. Newton Prize — recognizing engineering students who show a special proficiency in an engineering subject and have conducted research, given a presentation or published a paper — is awarded to William Green of mechanical engineering.

-The Richard Eisenberg Engineering Award -- which recognizes hard-working undergraduates with an interest in metallurgy -- is presented to Yatong Ge ’16 of Chemical Engineering.
+The Richard Eisenberg Engineering Award — which recognizes hard-working undergraduates with an interest in metallurgy — is presented to Rahima Bah of chemical engineering.

-The Robert L. Wells Prize -- presented to senior engineering students for demonstrated competence in both engineering and the humanities, based on the highest-ranking seniors in the Hajim School as of the fall of their senior year -- is awarded to Jonathan Boualavong ’16 (T5 ’17) of Biomedical Engineering, Madeleine Laitz ’16 of Chemical Engineering and Frank White ’17 of Audio and Music Engineering.
+The Robert L. Wells Prize — presented to senior engineering students for demonstrated competence in both engineering and the humanities, based on the highest-ranking seniors in the Hajim School as of the fall of their senior year — is awarded to Wendy Snyder of mechanical engineering and Joyce Zhu of computer science.

-Faculty Award for Excllence in Undergraduate Research: Mary Bucklin
+Faculty Award for Excellence in Undergraduate Research: Breanna O'Reilly, Edward Ruppel III

 (Given to the seniors who submitted the best process design project.)

-Donald F. Othmer Sophomore Academic Excellence Award: DominickSalerno
+Donald F. Othmer Sophomore Academic Excellence Award: Janson Ho.

 (For the junior who compiled the highest scholastic average in the first two years of study.)